zed-industries/zed/docs/src/vim.md

 # Vim Mode

-Zed includes a vim emulation layer known as “vim mode”.
+Zed includes a vim emulation layer known as "vim mode".
 This document aims to describe how it works, and how to make the most out of it.

 ## Philosophy